AlexWoroschilow/Powergrid.AppImage/README.md

 This is a fully functional prototype and MVP how i see it.

-You use it at your own risk.
+You use it at your own risk still any feedback will be highly appreciated.

 The program will generate folowing files:
 * `/etc/udev/rules.d/70-performance.rules`